laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 In the example, the Cascade is responsible for deciding which CSS declaration to apply in the h1 heading.
 In our case, the font weight of the heading will be bold and not normal.

-A declaration for a certain style property can appear several times in the same stylesheet, as we saw in our example, or in more than one stylesheet, or even in more than one source.
+A declaration for a certain style property can appear several times in the same stylesheet, as we saw in our example, or in more than one source.
 The Cascade resolves conflicts that may arise as a result.

 The Cascade algorithm's output is dependent on a few different factors.
 Let's examine them one by one: